zulip/zulip/docs/production/upgrade-or-modify.md

     repository](https://github.com/zulip/zulip) using
     `tools/build-release-tarball`.

-1. Login to your Zulip and run as root:
+1. Log in to your Zulip and run as root:

     ```
     /home/zulip/deployments/current/scripts/upgrade-zulip zulip-server-VERSION.tar.gz